Ear Fetish

 Safety, consent & law

 The interest is benign.
-It involves consenting adults and ordinary, non-injurious contact, and raises no safety or legal concerns beyond mutual consent and basic care: the auricle and ear canal are sensitive and easily irritated, so gentleness and hygiene are the only meaningful practical considerations.
+It involves consenting adults and ordinary, non-injurious contact, and raises no safety or legal concerns beyond mutual consent and basic care.
+The auricle and ear canal are sensitive and easily irritated, so gentleness and hygiene are the only meaningful practical considerations.

 - Armpit Fetish35/100Maschalagnia · Body Parts & PartialismMaschalagnia (armpit fetishism) is a partialism in which the armpit is a primary focus of sexual attraction.
 Interest may center on the underarm's appearance, hair, natural scent, or touch; the related term axillism denotes underarm sexual contact specifically.35